vikasvc/myblog/README.md

+A simple Ruby on Rails blog.
-This is a blog made with Ruby on Rails.
-It includes all the basic features like Create , Read, Update and Delete.
+It includes features like Create , Read, Update and Delete.